IonutBajescu/sylar/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/ionut/sylar.svg?style=flat-square)](https://packagist.org/packages/ionut/sylar)

 Sylar is a framework-agnostic Intrusion Detection System written for modern php applications.
 Under the hood, it digests PSR-7 Request and logs everything into a PSR-3 Logger, it follows BDD and the code is formatted based on the PSR-2 standard.

+An IDS in the context of a php library acts like a firewall that alerts you when it suspects that a request might harm your application.
+Sylar does not block the flagged requests nor removes the harmful characters.
+Its only job is to store these requests that are supposed to be harmful in a safe place so you can inspect them later.

-<br/>It also has a dashboard that provides you in real-time with useful statistics about the latest attempted intrusions on your website.
+It also has a dashboard that provides you in real-time with useful statistics about the latest attempted intrusions on your website.

 ## Installation
 `composer require ionut/sylar`